casanova1510/Disease-Prediction-System/README.md

 - User-friendly interface for entering input data.
 - Utilizes machine learning models for accurate predictions.
 - Provides detailed insights and explanations for predictions.

-## Demo

-[Add a link to a demo video or live demo here if available]

 ## Getting Started